mxagar/elastic_search_guide/README.md

 In contrast, Elasticsearch is a NoSQL, document-oriented data store that favors denormalization.
 Instead of splitting data into separate tables, Elasticsearch encourages storing related data together within documents, even if this means duplicating some data.
 This approach optimizes search and retrieval performance, allowing for faster queries at the expense of increased storage and potential data redundancy.
 Therefore, Elasticsearch is not recommended as primary storage solution, but only as a search solution.

-Joins are usually possible in relational DBs (SQL), not always in NoSQL DBs. **Elasticsearch allows join queries, but are extremely expensive.**
+Joins are usually possible in relational DBs (SQL), not always in NoSQL DBs. **Elasticsearch allows join queries via the definition of the field `join_field`, but these queries are extremely expensive.**

+**Limitations of join queries**:

+- Joins must be stored in the same index.
+- Parent and child documents must be indexed in the same shard.
+- There can be only one `join_field` in an index, even tough we can add several children.
+- A document can have only one parent, but can have several children.

+**Performance issues of join queries**:

+- Join queries are expensive and should be avoided.
+- When does it make sense to have join fields and queries?
+When there is 1:N relationship between two document types and one type has significantly more documents than the other.
+Example: recipes (parent) and ingredients (child).
+- What to do when we don't have such a use-case?
+  - Consider nested types as an alternative.
+  - Do not use relationships at all!
+Elasticsearch is for quick search, it's not a relational DB!
+It is preferable to de-normalize the data to allow efficient search in detriment of optimum storage.

 In this section, a new index must be created running the commands in the JSON [`departments.json`](./notebooks/departments.json).
 No notebook is required (it's not bulk-processed), but we need to run the commands in the Kibana UI.